 Scalr delivers an optimized Terraform and OpenTofu experience with GitOps workflows and native CLI integration.
 Spacelift takes a different approach, layering natural-language provisioning (Intent) alongside traditional IaC workflows.

-This dual-path model enables platform teams to support rapid experimentation and rigorously reviewed production code from a single platform.
+This two-path model lets platform teams support rapid experimentation and rigorously reviewed production code from a single platform.

 Two paths, one platform